 - Iowa DNR: Wildlife Landowner Assistance – Private land efforts help to reestablish habitat.

 Management goals are dictated by the success or failure of rearing young.
 Changes in weather conditions over several years can have severe impacts on wildlife populations.
 Adjusting the harvest may be the best way to maintain certain game populations.

-- Iowa Department of Natural Resources: Hunting – Information about controlled hunts, an effective solution for maintain a white-tailed deer population.
+- Iowa DNR: Hunting – Information about controlled hunts, an effective solution for maintain a white-tailed deer population.

 - Texas Parks and Wildlife: White-tailed Deer – An explanation of the buck:doe deer harvest ratio, another example of maintaining a healthy deer population.

 Endangered or threatened species require intensive management.
 Critical habitat and locations of existing populations must be identified so they can be managed successfully.
 Numbers of individuals and survival rates in existing populations are tracked.
 Specific habitat types may be created.
 Existing areas where endangered species are found are protected and/or managed.